jodri-code/sysl-docs/docs/vita-docs/chapter-1/part-2/index.md

 However, if you still somehow don't get what to do, Here is a detailed guide below.

-1.Inside of your Linux terminal (or WSL), type in ```apt-get install make git-core cmake python``` This will install Python to your terminal, allowing you to run the VitaSDK install script
+1.Inside of your Linux terminal (or WSL), type in ```apt-get install make git-core cmake python``` This will install Python to Ubuntu, allowing you to run the VitaSDK install script

 2.Run ```nano .bashrc``` on your terminal.
 If you have trouble opening it, google a guide on opening this file.